conversationai/unintended-ml-bias-analysis/README.md

 # Unintended ML Bias Analysis

+This project was archived in Feb 2026 and has not been updated in several years.

 This repository contains the Sentence Templates datasets we use to evaluate and mitigate unintended machine learning bias in [Perspective API](https://perspectiveapi.com).
 See our accompanying [blog post](https://medium.com/jigsaw/identifying-machine-learning-bias-with-updated-data-sets-7c36d6063a2c) to learn more about how we created these datasets.